 There are infinitely many ways to write a sum using summation notation.
 It's a good habit to check that you have the correct range for your index by plugging in the top and bottom numbers.
 For example, using , I find that

 These are the first and last terms for the original sum, so I have some assurance that I set it up correctly.

 Sometimes you can obtain a formula for a sum.
-For example,
+Here are some important formulas.

 Example.
 Evaluate the following sums: